abresler/realtR/readme.md

 ### realtR

-There are few service industries worse than the real estate brokerage industry.
+There are few service industries worse than residential real estate brokerage industry.

-Industy actors generally are some of the most overpaid, dishonest, people you will come across.
-They hoard information, lie, rarely are held accountable and often time have no what is truly going on.
-They are a wel organized political cartel who ensure regardless of what happens, they get paid all the while increasing the cost of housing.
+Industry actors are some of the most overpaid, dishonest, people you will encounter.

+They hoard information, lie, are rarely held accountable for anything they do.
+They are a well organized political cartel who ensure regardless of what happens, they get paid a sizable chunk of the overall proceeds from a transaction.

 The consumer has a hard time educating themselves and can be at the mercy of these snake-oil salesmen.

-The time has come to change this and `realtR` goes a **long** way towards doing that by empowering anyone who knows a bit of R with access to nearly all of the available information on listings throughout the United States and much much more.
+The time has come to change for and `realtR` goes a **long** way towards doing this.

+Anyone with a bit of R skills now has easy functional access to property information for every location in the United States.

-In a few lines of code you will have as much, or more information than brokers.
+With a few lines of R code you will have access to at-least as much, and in most cases, \<<strong>MORE</strong> information than brokers.

-In addition to listing data the package provides users access to the most robust geocoding tool I’ve come across a host of current and historic meta-level market information and much, much more.

-Have fun with this tool and please use it to further the cause transparency and accountability in and an industry devoid of it.
+You can take a look at a bit of what the package does in
+\<<a href="http://asbcllc.com/r_packages/realtR/2018/introduction/index.html" title="intro" target="_blank">this
+introductory tutorial</a>.

 ## Functions